williamgilpin/flowtrace_docs/flowtrace_python.md

 ## Installation

-Use your browser to download flowtrace for Python from [the host repository on GitHub](https://github.com/williamgilpin/flowtrace_python).
+Use your browser to download flowtrace for Python from [the host repository on GitHub](https://github.com/williamgilpin/flowtrace_python) (Direct download link [here](https://github.com/williamgilpin/flowtrace_python/archive/master.zip)).
 On OSX/Linux, you can initiate the download from the terminal using

 	curl -OS https://github.com/williamgilpin/flowtrace_python/archive/master.zip